Safety & Security Resources

 BeVocal

-BeVocal, an initiative of the Longhorn Wellness Center, is a University-wide initiative that empowers Longhorns with skills and knowledge to prevent high-risk behavior and harm through active bystander intervention.
+BeVocal is a University-wide initiative that empowers Longhorns with skills and knowledge to prevent high-risk behavior and harm through active bystander intervention.

 Title IX Office

-The Title IX Office seeks to provide leadership pertaining to the Title IX regulations, state laws and University policies, as well as develop and implement best practices for prevention, training, resources and support services at the University.
+The Title IX Office seeks to provide leadership pertaining to Title IX regulations, state laws and University policies, as well as develop and implement best practices for prevention, training, resources and support services at the University.

 Emergency Call Boxes

-Environmental Health and Safety
+Environmental Health & Safety

 Fire Prevention Services